Categories

 Like sable, we would recommend the 300 magnums for roan hunting.

 Look for his spoor around the water holes and catch him at first light while he is feeding in the open while hunting.
+These animals tend to be most active and are often found drinking during the late afternoon, especially when water is scarce.

 Predominantly grazers, the roan game prefers savannas with wide, open, grassy areas where they tend to scatter and feed.
+Roan Antelope prefer savannas and open grassy areas for feeding and are found near water sources.
+Roan Antelope are primarily grazers, but they may also browse on shrubs when grasses are scarce.

 Like most antelope hunting, Hunt Roan in the early mornings and late evenings.
+Roan Antelopes are most active during the cooler parts of the day, particularly early mornings and late afternoons.
+These animals are diurnal.

 Ringed horns of the roan antelope reach a meter long but are shorter in females.
 They arch backward slightly in both males and females.